Pinkablee/p-spawner/README.md

 # Vehicle Spawner

-**p-spawner** is a modern and comprehensive FiveM vehicle spawner.
-If you're not acquainted with what a vehicle spawner does, it allows you to place a marker at a specified location to spawn vehicles.
+**p-spawner** is a robust and modern vehicle spawning solution for FiveM.
+This script enables you to place a marker at a designated location, allowing users to easily spawn vehicles at that spot.

 **Dependency:** [ox_lib on GitHub](https://github.com/overextended/ox_lib)